Delegates signed up: thirty-Three

 Above all, we’re playing for fun!
 This is the best way to involve ourselves with the Paris Peace Conference, without actually being there in real life, and you can attempt to work some diplomatic magic of your own, lobbying among your fellow delegates to right the wrongs of the Conference, and have things your way.
 Or you can stand on the sidelines, preparing your weapon, and attempt to assassinate a leading figure at a critical moment.
 Should your assassination attempt land you in prison, then perhaps a sympathetic group will decide to bust you out, or maybe you will be killed in the attempt, and have to choose a different avatar and start from scratch?

-How things go is up to you.
-That said, we are playing for pride as well as for fun – ideally, I would like to be able to grant a prize for the most active or influential delegate by the end of this game’s cycle.
+Ideally, I would like to be able to grant a prize for the most active or influential delegate by the end of this game’s cycle, in some rewards ceremony I launch at the end.
 Perhaps this prize will take the form of some kind of merch care package?
 I haven’t quite decided, but I’m open to suggestions!
 The earlier you take part and the more active you are, the more likely you’ll be to receive this prize, but there will be other prizes too – most unfortunate death, most untimely arrival of another delegate, most guided by hatred for a particular person or idea, most selfless.
 Of course, I want to have fun with this, but I also want to encourage participation and engagement too, both within and without the usual channels.

 Maybe you and ten others want to form your own lobby group?
 Can you imagine yourself leading them all, and to what end?
 So long as I am informed of what goes down in the public or private domain, we will factor it into the fantasy world which we’ll all soon be populating.
 The decisions you make will play themselves out over the episodic format, and it should become the closest thing to an interactive audio game that history podcasting has!

 The application process is open now, and we are currently calling all delegates to take part!
-To pick up your passport and join the Delegation Game, head over to our Patreon page and sign up as a Delegate for $6 a month.
+I would recommend that you fill out your passport and join the Delegation Game right away!
+After that, it’s simply a case of making a journey over to our Patreon page and signing up as a Delegate for $6 a month!
 A virtual world of engagement, scheming, intrigue, fun and of course historical nerdiness awaits, and I hope to see you (or whatever version of you that you decide to send as a delegate) there soon!

 Here are some Frequently Asked Questions…